tarantool/metrics/doc/monitoring/getting_started.rst

        local cartridge = require('cartridge')
        local metrics = cartridge.service_get('metrics')

 #.
+There is an ability in Tarantool Cartridge >= ``'2.4.0'`` to set a zone for each
+   server in cluster.
+If zone was set for the server ``'zone'`` label for all metrics of this server will be added.

+#.
 To change metrics HTTP path in **runtime**, you may use the following configuration
    (to learn more about Cartridge configuration, see `this <https://www.tarantool.io/en/doc/latest/book/cartridge/topics/clusterwide-config/#managing-role-specific-data>`_).